prometheus/prometheus/docs/configuration/configuration.md

 instances](https://prometheus.io/docs/concepts/jobs_instances/), as well as which [rule files to load](recording_rules.md#configuring-rules).

-To view all available command-line flags, run `prometheus -h`.
+To view all available command-line flags, run `./prometheus -h`.

 Prometheus can reload its configuration at runtime.
 If the new configuration is not well-formed, the changes will not be applied.
-A configuration reload is triggered by sending a `SIGHUP` to the Prometheus process or sending a HTTP POST request to the `/-/reload` endpoint.
+A configuration reload is triggered by sending a `SIGHUP` to the Prometheus process or sending a HTTP POST request to the `/-/reload` endpoint (when `--web.enable-lifecycle` flag is enabled).
 This will also reload any configured rule files.

 ## Configuration file

-To specify which configuration file to load, use the `-config.file` flag.
+To specify which configuration file to load, use the `--config.file` flag.

 The file is written in [YAML format](http://en.wikipedia.org/wiki/YAML), defined by the scheme described below.